-4.1 The Gebrik Insulating Brick Cladding System for Frame/SIP Systems, when applied to the frame or SIP structure in accordance with this Certificate, is effective in reducing the thermal transmittance (U value) of new and existing buildings above the damp proof course (dpc) level.

-4.2 For further improvement in the thermal/carbon-emissions performance, the designer should consider additional/ alternative fabric and/or services measures.

-4.3 The panel system is applied to the face of the SIP and timber/steel frame outside the external walls of the sheathed, lightweight, steel and timber frame and SIP structures and is suitable for use on new or existing domestic and non-domestic buildings.

-4.4 The specification of the frame and sheathing is outside the scope of this Certificate and should be designed and installed by suitably experienced and competent individuals (see section 14).

-4.5 The panel system, when used in steel or timber-framed structures, must incorporate steel or timber studs at maximum 600 mm centres sheathed with boards with equivalent structural properties to those stated in Table 3 and incorporating a minimum of 15 mm ventilated or vented and drained cavity.
-In addition, studs should be fixed between the two layers of sheathing around openings and where required to ensure that the panels are fully supported.

-Table 3 Minimum construction specification

-ltem Characteristic Specification

-Sheathing board (1) (fire rated) Туре BS EN 634-2 : 2007 (see Certificate holder for details)

-(fire rated) Thickness 12 mm (minimum)

-The board must of exterior grade, with the minimum acceptable specification as shown.
-The Certificate holder should be consulted for an appropriate specification for a particular installation.

-4.6 New walls subject to the national Building Regulations should be constructed in accordance with the relevant recommendations for:

-- galvanized steel framework, which must be structurally sound, designed and constructed in accordance with BS EN 1993-1-1 : 2005 and BS EN 1993-1-3 : 2006 and other parts where appropriate - timber stud walls and timber battens, which must be structurally sound, designed and constructed in accordance with BS EN 1995-1-1 : 2004, and preservative treated in accordance with BS EN 351-1 : 2007 - structural insulated panels (SIP), which must be structurally sound, designed and constructed in accordance with BS EN 1995-1-1 : 2004, and preservative treated in accordance with BS EN 351-1 : 2007.
-The methods given in BS EN 1995-1-1 : 2004 or BS 5268-6.1 : 1996 may be used to assess racking resistance.

-4.7 Other new buildings not subject to regulatory requirements should also be built in accordance with the Standards identified in section 4.5 of this Certificate.

-4.8 It is essential that the detailing techniques specified in this Certificate are carried out to a high standard if the ingress of water into the insulation is to be avoided and the full thermal benefit obtained from the system.
-Only details specified by the Certificate holder should be used.

-4.9 The panel system will improve the weather resistance of a wall and provide a decorative finish.
-However, it may be installed only where the substrate is inherently waterproof in its own right and where there are no signs of dampness on the inner surface of the wall, other than those caused solely by condensation residue.

-4.10 The effect of the installation of the system on the acoustic performance of a construction is outside the scope of this Certificate.

-4.11 The fixing of rainwater goods, satellite dishes, clothes lines, hanging baskets and similar items is outside the scope of this Certificate.

-4.12 External plumbing should be removed before installation and alterations made to underground drainage, where appropriate, to accommodate repositioning of the plumbing on the finished face of the system.

-4.13 It is essential that the system is installed and maintained in accordance with the conditions set out in this Certificate.
+- 4.1 The Gebrik Insulating Brick Cladding System for Solid Wall Structures, when applied to the external masonry walls in accordance with this Certificate, is effective in reducing the thermal transmittance (U value) of new and existing walls above the damp-proof course (dpc) level. - 4.2 For further improvement in the thermal/carbon-emissions performance, the designer should consider additional/alternative fabric and/or services measures. - 4.3 The panel system is applied to outside of exterior walls of masonry and dense or no-fines concrete construction and is suitable for use on new or existing domestic and non-domestic buildings. - 4.4 New buildings subject to national Building Regulations should be constructed in accordance with the relevant recommendations of: - BS EN 1996-2: 2006 the designer should select a construction appropriate to the local wind-driven rain index, paying due regard to the design detailing, workmanship and materials to be used - BS 8000-3 : 2001. - 4.5 Other new buildings not subject to regulatory requirements should also be built in accordance with the Standards identified in section 4.4 of this Certificate. - 4.6 It is essential that the detailing techniques specified in this Certificate are carried out to a high standard (ie such as window sills, should be designed and installed so as discharge water away from the building) if the ingress of water into the insulation is to be avoided and the full thermal benefit obtained from the system.
+Only details specified by the Certificate holder should be used. - 4.7 The panel system will improve the weather resistance of a wall and provide a decorative finish.
+However, it may be installed only where the substrate is inherently weathertight in its own right and where there are no signs of dampness on the inner surface of the wall, other than those caused solely by condensation residue. - 4.8 Rainwater goods, satellite dishes, clothes lines, hanging baskets and similar items should be fixed to the prepositioned timber grounds or proprietary fixings secured into the substrate. - 4.9 External plumbing should be removed before installation and alterations made to underground drainage, where appropriate, to accommodate repositioning of the plumbing on the finished face of the system. - 4.10 It is essential that the system is installed and maintained in accordance with the conditions set out in this Certificate.